 The play queue and the song list determine what’s played next.
-Unlike the song list the queue consumes songs (from the queue not your library) as they are played.
+Unlike the song list the queue consumes songs (from the queue not your library) as they are played (unless configured not to with the toggle).
 That is, once a song starts playing it disappears from the queue.

 The queue however, takes precedence whenever it has songs.
-After it’s empty, playback will continue in the main song list where it left off.
+After it’s empty, playback will continue in the main song list where it was.

 To add songs to the queue, right-click and Add to Queue, use the shortcut